top of page

 You need to maintain close ties with your mother.
 You need to see her, face-to-face, on a regular basis.
 You need to inform her lawyer of your brother’s possibly nefarious activities so he is on the alert for undue influence.
 You need to honor the choices that she makes if she is doing so voluntarily and with full capacity.
 But if she is being exploited, is unable to make decisions on her own, and has lost capacity to manage her finances or personal choices, you may have to seek to become her court appointed guardian in order to save her from your brother’s abuse.

-Paul Premack is a Certified Elder Law Attorney practicing estate planning and probate law in San Antonio.
+Paul Premack is a Certified Elder Law Attorney practicing estate planning and probate law in San Antonio and Olympia.

 Original Publication: San Antonio Express News, October 7, 2011